1solation/typescript-101/README.md

 This repository also assumes you have basic programming knowledge & a little experience/knowledge of JavaScript.

+You can [download TypeScript via npm or with Visual Studio](https://www.typescriptlang.org/download), or take a look at the official [TypeScript language website](https://www.typescriptlang.org/).

 ### Contents
 * Why TypeScript?
     * [Why TypeScript README](docs/why-typescript-readme.md)